 What lies ahead for retail is uncertain.
-Brands are strapped with excess inventory while inflation and interest rates are causing consumers to think twice before spending.
+Brands are strapped with increasing operational costs while inflation and interest rates are causing consumers to think twice before spending.

 It all comes down to two schools of thought: either diversify or simplify.